-In determining whether use of or access to the program is a material purpose in obtaining the goods, courts should rely on the commercial context.
-One issue involves between whom the pertinent part of a transaction occurs.
-Some transactions involve three parties and two agreements.
-If goods are sold by a vendor but the buyer must obtain a license from a publisher for use of the program, as to the license between the publisher and buyer, the computer information is clearly material.
-Beyond that, factors pertaining to whether access to or use of the program is material include the extent to which the computer program's capabilities are a material part of the appeal of the product, the extent to which negotiation focused on that capability, the extent to which the agreement made the program's capacity a separate focus, and the extent to which the program is or could be made available commercially separate and apart from the goods.
+In determining whether use of the program is a material purpose in obtaining the goods, courts should examine the commercial context.
+One relevant issue involves between whom the pertinent part of a transaction occurs.
+Some transactions entail three parties and two agreements.
+If goods are sold by a vendor but the buyer must obtain a license from a publisher, as to the license between the publisher and licensee, the computer information is clearly material.
+Beyond that, factors pertaining to whether access to or use of the program is material include the extent to which the computer program's capabilities are a material appeal of the product, the extent to which negotiation focused on that capability, the extent to which the agreement made the program's capacity a separate focus, and the extent to which the program is or could commercially be made available separate and apart from the goods.
 Materiality is ordinarily clear if the program is separately licensed as part of the transaction.
 A separately licensed program for a digital camera that enables the camera to link to a computer is within this Act.
 On the other hand, the mere fact that ordinary functions of ordinary goods rely on a program embedded in the goods does not indicate that program is governed by this Act.
-The braking functions of an automobile may be controlled by embedded programs, but in a retail transaction, the purpose is obtaining the automobile's functionality rather than the program; this Act would not apply to a copy of brake software contained in and sold as part of a car.
-Upstream contracts to develop or supply the program to the manufacturer, however, are within this Act.
-A sale of an ordinary television that uses a computer program to preset channels is not in this Act.
+The braking functions of an automobile may be controlled by embedded programs, but in a retail transaction, obtaining the automobile's functionality rather than the program is the purpose of the transaction; this Act would not apply to a copy of brake software contained in and sold as part of a car.
+Upstream contracts to develop or supply the program to the manufacturer are within this Act.
+A sale of an ordinary television set that uses a computer program to preset choices of channels is not within this Act.